 The University recognizes that certain discoveries may result from the primary business of the University.
 These inventions and materials may be eligible for copyright or patent protection.
 All NMU employees are responsible for following the current Intellectual Property Policy of Northern Michigan University.

-- Final Project Report: The recipient of a grant must file a final project report by November 1st of the year after the grant was awarded.
+- Final Project Report: The recipient of a grant must file a final project report 24 months after the grant was awarded.
 If a grant recipient fails to submit a final report, s/he may not apply for a new grant for at least one year from the submission date of the belated final report, and a final report must be submitted to all necessary offices and individuals prior to filing a new grant application.